 Welcome to Braille Institute’s Anaheim Center.
-Together with our new South Orange County Neighborhood Center (expected to open Fall 2016), our Orange County staff and volunteers are dedicated to serving people who are visually impaired in the greater Orange County community.
+Together with our new Laguna Hills Neighborhood Center, our Orange County staff and volunteers are dedicated to serving people who are visually impaired in the greater Orange County community.
 We work with individuals and key community partners to provide training, skills, support, resources, and a sense of belonging to visually impaired people of all ages and backgrounds.
 Whether on our Anaheim campus, in the field, or through in-home visits, we will help find the services to help you regain your independence.

 To learn more about our current class schedule or receive more information on any of the following services, please contact us today at (714) 821-5000 or complete our online request form.

 - Our Adult Programs offer lifestyle classes and activities to help adults with sight loss build practical skills, gain or regain independence, and foster a sense of community.
 We invite you to review our regularly updated class catalog.

 - Through our Connection Pointe technology center, we offer free instruction on all of the latest mainstream and adaptive devices.

 - Among the many programs listed in our class schedule are courses in daily living skills, offering hands-on instruction in such essentials of self-sufficiency as home management, cooking, computers, and safe transportation.

 - Our Youth & Teen Program serves blind and visually impaired children and teens, ages 6 to 18.
 It creates opportunities to gain life experiences that foster confidence, self-esteem, and independence, leading to higher education and/or vocational training and employment.